-Practising selected asanas, pranayam, meditation and yogic kriyas as prescribed in class VI to X syllabus of Health and Physical Education, NCERT.
-TVEEKT.
-Mode of Transaction The course will be transacted in workshop mode through individual and group experiential activities such as Personal narratives and storytelling, life stories, group interactions, film reviews to help explore one 's self and identity.
-Student- teachers to engage in varied forms of self-expression such as poetry, painting and creative movements, humour, aesthetic representations, etc. Sharing of case studies by student-teachers, critical analysis of biographies and presentations, group readings and sessions on stories of different children who are raised in different circumstances and how this affects self and their personal and social identity formation.
-Reflective discussions on films/documentaries where the protagonist undergoes trials and finally discovers her/his potential Development of reflective journals/diaries by the student-teachers.
-Introduction of Yoga, meditation as one of the important components to enhance student-teachers understanding of body and mind.
-Mode of VIVA examination Weightage Distribution CA MTE ETE 60% Text book/s 1.
-Bhatt, H. The diary of a school teacher.
-An Azim Premji University Publication.
-Retrieved from www.arvindguptatoys.com/arvindgupta/diary-school-teacher- eng.pdf 2.
-Bhattacharjee, D.K (ed).
+T Beyond Boundaries Transaction experien tial activities such as Personal narratives and storytelling, life stories, group interactions, film reviews to help explore one 's self and identity.
+Student-teachers to engage in varied forms of self-expression such as poetry, painting and creative movements, humour, aesthetic representations, etc. Sharing of case studies by student-teachers, critical analysis of biographies and presentations, group readings and sessions on stories of different children who are raised in different circumstances and how this affects self and their personal and social identity formation.
+Reflective discussions on films/documentaries where the protagonist undergoes trials and finally discovers her/his potential Development of reflective journals/diaries by the student-teachers. • Introduction of Yoga, meditation as one of the important components N/ 1 C) //) / A to enhance student-teachers understanding of body and mind.
+Mode of examination VIVA Weightage CA MTE ETE Distribution 40% 00% 60% Text book/s 1.
+1 Shatt, H. The diary of a school teacher.
+An Azim Premji University 1 Publication.
+Retrieved from , www.arvindguptatoys.com/arvindgupta/diary-school-teacher- eng.pdf 2.
+[Bhattacharjee, D.K (ed).
 (2010).
-Psychology and Education - Indian Perspectives, NCERT, NewDelhi 3.
-Dalal, A.S. (ed) (2001).
-A Greater Psychology - An Introduction to the Psychological thoughts of Sri Aurobindo.
+Psychology and Education - ı ndian Perspectives, NCERT, NewDelhi 3.
+[Dalal, A.S. (ed) (2001).
+A Greater Psychology - An Introduction to 1 the Psychological thoughts of Sri Aurobindo.
+Puducherry, Sri , AurobindoAshram 4.
+[Delors, J. (1996).
+Learning the Treasure within -Twenty First Century Education.
+UNESCO Education CommissionReport.
+5. [Goel, D.R.
+(2005).
+Quality Concerns in Education.
+Centre for 6 advanced study in Education-M. S. University ofBaroda 6.
+[Gulati,S.,andPant,D.(2012).EducationforValuesinSchools- / AFramework.NCERT, New Delhi 7.
+[Mrishnamurti, J. (1998) On Self- knowledge.
+Chennai,